Miracle at the Meadowlands: Giants

-At first, the Giants tried to look ahead and recover.
-They vowed to win their remaining four games and protect McVay's job.
+At first, the Giants tried to look ahead and recover, vowing to win their remaining four games and protect McVay's job.
 Instead, the collapse continued.
 The next week, the Giants blew a 10-point lead over the 3–9 Buffalo Bills late in the game, giving up 27 points in the fourth quarter to lose 41–17.
 They would win only one more game the rest of the season, finishing with a 6–10 record.
 The sweep by Philadelphia ensured the Giants would finish last in the division (tied with the Cardinals) for the third straight season, extending their rut and further angering fans.

 After the season

 Eagles

-The next year, the Eagles again earned a wild-card spot and then won their first post-merger playoff game over the Chicago Bears before falling to Tampa Bay.
-Following that season, the Giants traded Pisarcik to them for a draft choice.
+The next year, the Eagles again earned a wild-card spot and then won their first post-merger playoff game over the Chicago Bears before falling to the Tampa Bay Buccaneers.
+Following that season, the Giants traded Pisarcik to the Eagles for a draft choice.
 He would finish his career as a backup to Ron Jaworski five years later.
-His entire NFL career is usually embodied in that play, and while he is sometimes reluctant to talk about it, he admits that at least people remember his name thanks to it.
+Pisarcik's entire NFL career is usually embodied in that play, and while he is sometimes reluctant to talk about it, he admits that at least people remember his name thanks to it.

-The Eagles' momentum carried them further in the 1980–81 season, to the division championship, then the conference title and finally to Super Bowl XV, which they lost 27–10 to the Oakland Raiders at the Superdome in New Orleans.
-"We won the game at the end, and we went on to the playoffs", Edwards said.
+The Eagles' momentum carried them further in the 1980 season, to the division championship, then the conference title and finally to Super Bowl XV, which they lost 27–10 to the Oakland Raiders at the Superdome in New Orleans.
+"We won the game at the end, and we went on to the playoffs," Edwards said.
 "The next thing, we're playing in the Super Bowl."
 He, too, would find that the play defined his career, even though he remained part of the Eagles' lineup for another seven years before going into coaching after a final season split between the Falcons and Rams.

+Vermeil resigned from the Eagles following the strike-shortened 1982 season, citing burnout.